OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-event-based-and-spam-reporting-add-ins.md

     :::image type="content" source="../images/outlook-event-based-logs.png" alt-text="A sample of Event Viewer's Filter Current Log settings configured to only show Outlook errors with event ID 63 that occurred in the last hour.":::

   - Verify that the **bundle.js** file is downloaded to the following folder in File Explorer.
-Replace text enclosed in `[]` with your applicable information.
+The text enclosed in `[]` represents your applicable Outlook and add-in information.

     ```text
     %LOCALAPPDATA%\Microsoft\Office\16.0\Wef\{[Outlook profile GUID]}\[Outlook mail account encoding]\Javascript\[Add-in ID]_[Add-in Version]_[locale]